 Net assets with permanent donor restrictions consist of endowment funds permanently restricted by donors.
-Permanently restricted net assets totaled \$53,012,916 for both years ending December 31, 2021 and 2020.
-Net assets with permanent donor restrictions are included on the Statements of Financial Position at December 31 as follows:
+Permanently restricted net assets totaled \$53,012,916 and are included as Investments on the Statements of Financial Position for both the years ending December 31, 2022 and 2021.